zachlewis/mold/README.md

 ## Build
 Build contains a list of builds to perform.
 This is used to perform testing and/or building binaries.
 Each build will run its set of provided commands in the specified container.
 Any failed command will cause the build to fail.
+This is the only required configuration needed to run the build.

 #### image
-Image name used to build/test code.
+This is the docker image name used to build/test code.
 These are disposable and not used to generate the final artifact.
+Code is built using this image and the generated binaries or files are then used to package the image in the artifacts configuration

 #### commands
 These are the commands that will be run in the container to do testing and building.